glue-viz/glue/doc/customizing_guide/available_plugins.rst

-For historical reasons, the core glue application already includes some Astronomy-specific functionality, such as data readers for e.g. FITS and other common astronomy formats, as well as linking funcitons that are aware of Astronomy coordinate systems.
+For historical reasons, the core glue application already includes some Astronomy-specific functionality, such as data readers for e.g. FITS and other common astronomy formats, as well as linking functions that are aware of Astronomy coordinate systems.
 In addition to this built-in functionality, there are a number of plugins available and/or in development for Astronomy.